Organizational economics

 Organizational economics (also referred to as economics of organization) involves the use of economic logic and methods to understand the existence, nature, design, and performance of organizations, especially managed ones.

 Organizational economics is primarily concerned with the obstacles to coordination of activities inside and between organizations (firms, alliances, institutions, and market as a whole).

+Organizational economics considers three broad questions: why organizations exist rather than all economic activity being coordinated through markets; how organizations are structured internally, including their boundaries, governance mechanisms, and allocation of decision rights; and how organisations create and sustain competitive advantage, including through innovation, the development of capabilities, and the assembly of complementary assets.
+The field draws on and contributes to microeconomics, industrial organization, strategic management, and the economics of innovation.

 Organizational economics is known for its contribution to and its use of: